 Most people who are trying to lose weight will combine dieting and cardio to reach their goals.
 That is a good start, but there’s more that can be done to really crank up the weight loss.
 Strength training is usually not considered to be part of a program to lose weight, but actually it can cause you to burn as much fat, or more, than cardio.
 Plus, it tones your muscles, leading to a tighter physique.
-But just how does that work?
+But what is resistance training, and just how does that work?

 The Science of Weight Training for Weight Loss